idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 The volumetric heat source, $\dot{q}$, is defined using the [Function System](syntax/Functions/index.md) using the `[Functions]` block.
 The function, as defined in [tutorial03_heat_source] can be defined directly in the input file using the parsed function capability.
-The "vars" and "vals" parameters are used to defined named constants within the equation.
+The "vars" and "vals" parameters are used to define named constants within the equation.
 The variables "x", "y", "z", and "t" are always available and represent the corresponding spatial location and time.